Buhari Inaugurates 14-man National Council to Implement Nigeria Startup Act 2022

 ‘‘Furthermore, implementation of the Act will lead to consolidation and further development of the gains recorded by Nigeria’s digital economy, in the last four years, in the areas of contribution to GDP and increased revenue generation, among others.”

-Buhari stressed that the council would serve a critical governance structure in the implementation of the Act, which will ensure that government agencies, entrepreneurs, investors and support organizations collaborate with the startup ecosystem to achieve the goals of promoting the growth of a vibrant and sustainable startup ecosystem.
+Buhari stressed that the Council would serve a critical governance structure in the implementation of the Act, which will ensure that government agencies, entrepreneurs, investors, and support organisations collaborate with the startup ecosystem to achieve the goals of promoting the growth of a vibrant and sustainable startup ecosystem.

 ‘‘One of the important aspects of the implementation plan is the development of the Startup Portal, which will serve as a platform that will drive the implementation of the NSA 2022 and collaboration between all stakeholders,’’ he said.

-Earlier in his remarks, Pantami said the inauguration of the council will support the administration to consolidate the gains and achievements recorded so far in the digital economy sector.
+Earlier in his remarks, Pantami, said the inauguration of the council would support the administration to consolidate the gains and achievements recorded so far in the digital economy sector.

-He recalled that the administration has set three unprecedented records with regards to ICT contribution to the GDP.

 He said: “Year in year out, this administration has been setting a new world record when it comes to ICT contribution to the GDP.”

-Pantami said a recent evaluation conducted by OSGF, FCDO and KPMG, indicated that the current administration under Buhari has increased revenue generation in the ICT sector from $51 billion in 2019 to $408 billion in 2022, an increase of 594 per cent.
+Pantami said, a recent evaluation conducted by OSGF, FCDO and KPMG, indicated that the current administration under Buhari increased revenue generation in the ICT sector from $51 billion in 2019 to $408 billion in 2022, an increase of 594 per cent.

-“This is commendable and I believe this will consolidate the achievements and the gains we have recorded so far,” he said.

-The minister also recalled that the engagement of Space Exploration Technologies (SpaceX) to provide broadband access across Nigeria last year December, resulted in a partnership agreement being signed.